NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 ### Test 1
 **Purpose:** Test adding gizmo on an empty tile

-**Test inputs:** User:
+**Test inputs:**

- 1. Starts at the "Editor mode"
+ 1. Start at the "Editor mode"

- 2. Clicks the "Add tool" button in the option menu on the left
+ 2. Click the "Add tool" button in the option menu on the left

- 3. Selects the icon with the gizmo to be added on the map (square, triangle, circle or flipper)
+ 3. Select the icon with the gizmo to be added on the map (square, triangle, circle or flipper)

  4. When mouse is moved over the board the corresponding tile lights up green (meaning the tile is free)